fluhus/blini/paper/paper.md

 865 and 660 in Sourmash, and 3143 and 3019 in MMseqs,
 in the raw and mutated datasets, respectively (Figure 1b).

-Run-time was measured for searching the 100 sequences sequentially.
+Run time was measured for searching the 100 sequences sequentially.
 Blini and MMseqs were executed once and searched for all the queries in one run, while Sourmash had to be executed once for each individual query.
-Each run was repeated five times and the average run-time is reported.
+Each run was repeated five times and the average run time is reported.
 Blini completed the run in 0.5 seconds,
 Sourmash completed the run in 126 seconds, and MMseqs completed the run in 151 seconds (Figure 1c).